 The Department of Psychology offers two undergraduate scholarships to support research:

-The Alkire Research Scholarship was given by Edward M. Alkire to help an outstanding junior or senior student majoring in psychology to conduct research in psychology or the mental health field.
+This fund was given by Edward M. Alkire to help an outstanding junior or senior student majoring in psychology to conduct research in psychology or the mental health field.

-The Billingslea Research Scholarship was given by Dr. Fredrick Y. Billingslea to help an outstanding junior or senior majoring in psychology conduct research in clinical psychology or in a clinically related area.
+This fund was given by Dr. Fredrick Y. Billingslea to help an outstanding junior or senior majoring in psychology conduct research in clinical psychology or in a clinically related area.

 These scholarships are awarded on the basis of scholastic achievement and to encourage students conducting research under the supervision of a faculty member.
 These scholarships ($3000) are paid toward University fees spread evenly thoughout the academic year.
-Applications are available in the spring quarter for the following academic year.
+Applications are available in the spring for the following academic year.

 Psychology Honors Research Mentorship Program